swiftlang/swift-evolution/proposals/0246-mathable.md

 ## Alternatives considered
 1. The name `ElementaryFunctions` is a marked improvement on the earlier `Mathable`, but is still imperfect.
-It's ever so slightly a lie (Gamma is not considered elementary), but the other reasonable choice `Transcendental` would also be a lie (square root is not transcendental).
 As discussed above, the introduction of the `Real` protocol mostly renders this issue moot; most code will be constrained to that instead.

 2. The names of these functions are strongly conserved across languages, but they are